CITY OF SEATTLE

 c.
 If the Director rejects an affected employer’s program report on the grounds that it fails to include the required information, the affected employer shall submit a revised report pursuant to this ((section)) Section 25.02.050.

 2. Contents.
-The program report shall include a review of employee commuting patterns and of progress and good faith eorts toward meeting the reduction goals and targets established for the worksite.
+The program report shall include a review of employee commuting patterns and of progress and good faith efforts toward meeting the reduction goals and targets established for the worksite.
 The program report shall include each of the following elements:

 a.
 Review of CTR ((Program Elements)) program elements.
 A description of each CTR program element that was carried out during the reporting period.